PaulsonLab/BEACON/README.md

 Strategy for Efficient Novelty Search](https://arxiv.org/abs/2406.03616)

 # Usage
 We provide the code scripts for executing BEACON on different problem setting.
+Noted that all code script requires the usage of ThompsonSampling.py file.

 BEACON
 ------------------------------